jeffchen006/OpenTracer/README.md

 3. **Non-Invoking Transactions**: Transactions where the contract address is merely a parameter and not the primary actor do not reflect direct interactions with the contract.
 An example is `0x8c7cc6ab0a5ed76098152927c52a7f3d3ded6f95783fbd13e05b174574bb2763`.

-In the Trace2Inv paper, we also discuss how transaction history is divided into a training set (70%) and a testing set (30%), which differs from the complete history used here for invariant inference.
+In the OpenTracer paper, we also discuss how transaction history is divided into a training set (70%) and a testing set (30%), which differs from the complete history used here for invariant inference.